Learn how to make a spear with this guide so you can hunt or defend yourself in a survival situation.

 Whether you’re in an authentic survival scenario or just up at the lake for a weekend camping trip, you’ve got to eat.
-But what if your food supplies are running low, or worse, you never had any to begin with?
-That’s when knowing how to make a spear comes in handy.
+But what if your food supplies are running low, or worse, you never had any, to begin with?

+We’ll also offer some basic fire-hardening techniques to prolong the life of your spear.
 Stick around to the end to learn the most effective way to make this multifunctional, primitive hunting tool.

-1. Spear pole
+1. Spear Pole

 We recommend a small, green sapling approximately 2 – 2.5 inches in diameter, and a few inches taller than you are.
 (We’ll tell you why later.)

-2. Sturdy baton stick
+2. Sturdy Baton Stick

-These can easily be found on the forest floor or you could even use a left over piece of your sapling, if it’s thick enough.
-Make sure that it is not rotten, as a rotten log will simply fall apart.
+These can easily be found on the forest floor or you could even use a leftover piece of your sapling if it’s thick enough.
+Make sure it is not rotten, as a rotten log will simply fall apart.

-3. Strong cordage (2-3 feet)
+3. Strong Cordage (2-3 feet)